Looking for Alcatraz tickets? Alcatraz Tour Packages are available on this website and GuideYou.com.

 Upon arrival at Alcatraz new prisoners were assigned to a private cell and provided with only life's most basic necessities: clothing, food, water and medical care; anything above and beyond this was considered a privilege.
 Inmates were required to observe a strict silence policy, only being allowed to talk during meals and recreation.

-Historically, many prison riots had been started because of the poor quality of prison food so Warden James Johnston vowed that the Alcatraz cafeteria would be the best in the prison system.
+Historically, many prison riots started because of the poor quality of prison food.
+Warden James Johnston vowed that the Alcatraz cafeteria would be the best in the prison system.
 Prisoners of Alcatraz dined on a menu of salads, fresh fruit, diverse entrees and even desserts.

-Although the island is only 1.25 miles from shore, there is no evidence of any successful escapes across the icy Bay.
-The prison was the only one in the federal system that touted hot showers—a luxury designed to keep prisoners from acclimating to the cold water.
+Although the island is only 1.25 miles from shore, no evidence proove any successful escapes across the icy Bay.
+The prison was the only one in the federal system that touted hot showers a luxury designed to keep prisoners from acclimating to the cold water.

 There were 14 attempts to escape Alcatraz during its 29-year tenure as a federal penitentiary.
 Most attempts ended with escapees being recaptured or killed.